brunopaiva15/CabInstaller/README.md

 # CabInstaller

-CabInstaller is an open-source .CAB files installer for Windows.
+CabInstaller is an open-source .CAB files installer (drivers only) for Windows.

 ## ✉ Import the project